 We believe that “gun control” is not the answer.
 We hope to educate and elucidate this issue through the presentation of facts and information on this website.
 This website is not comprehensive but is meant to serve as bookmarks for ourselves and others.
 If you have suggestions, please send them using the contact page.

-Our “Gun Defense” section is currently limited to the year 2014.
-This presents the reader with a small cross section of self defense incidents from a single year.
+Our “Gun Defense” section is currently limited to the year 2014 and is very much incomplete.
+This presents the reader with a small sampling of self defense incidents from a single year.
 We have limited time to spend on this and would like to avoid a massive data dump from many years.
 The goal is to show the frequency, validity and importance of self defense involving a firearm.

 Contact us if you have anything to offer.
 We are always eager to hear.
 Thanks for visiting and come again.